davidmartiin/TextAdventure.js/README.md

 ##### `weapon` and `armor` Types

 The **`weapon` and `armor`** objects are still `item` objects.
-They contain all of the properties mentioned above, as well as a few additional properties:
+They must contain all of the properties mentioned above, as well as a few additional properties:

 **`equipped`**

 `equipped` is a boolean indicating whether the item is equipped or not.
+It is also the flag used to check if an item is able to be equipped.

 **`type`**